Merthyr line: History

-The line is historically the Taff Vale Railway, the first rail development in the Valleys in the 1840s and associated with the notorious Taff Vale Judgment in 1901 when the courts penalised trade unions for losses caused by strikes.
+Historically, the line was the Taff Vale Railway (TVR), the first rail development in the Valleys in the 1840s.
+It was associated with the notorious Taff Vale Judgment in 1901, when the courts penalised trade unions for losses caused by strikes.

 The Aberdare line was closed in 1964 under the Beeching Axe.
-The line was re-opened in 1988 in an attempt to stimulate jobs and employment in the valley in response to the closure of the last few coal mines.
+The line was reopened in 1988, in an attempt to stimulate jobs and employment in the valley in response to the closure of the last few coal mines.